GoodFellas-ai/monte-carlo-risk-simulator/README.md

 # 👤 Author

-ERDAL ERDOGAN goodman
+ERDAL ERDOGAN (goodman)
-Data Science / Quantitative Analytics Project
+- This is a Data Science / Quantitative Analytics Project.